Course Catalog

 1 Year, 1 Credit

-Students will develop their understanding of the major ideas, eras, themes, and developments in Global History and Geography.
-They will examine history from a variety of perspectives, with an emphasis on developing reading and writing skills to meet the NYS standards.
-This is the first year of a two-year course.
-Course requirements include tests, class participations, homework, essays and research activities.
+Students will develop their understanding of the major ideas, eras, themes, and developments in World History and Geography.
+They will examine history from a variety of perspectives with an emphasis on developing reading and writing skills to meet the NYS standards.
+Course requirements include tests, class participation, homework, essays, and research activities.

 Global Studies 9 General Regents